 View Application Events

-Application class file (Application.xaml.vb) in a code editor.
+Application partial class file (Application.xaml.vb) in a code editor.
 If the file does not exist, the Project Designer creates one with the appropriate class name and namespace.

 The Application object raises events when certain application state changes occur (for example, on application startup or shutdown).
 For a full list of the events that this class exposes, see Application.
 These events are handled in the user code section of the